Bombing of Pisa in World War II: Further raids

 After this attack, Pisa suffered further heavy raids by both the USAAF and the Royal Air Force on 23, 24 and 25 September, 4 October and 25 December 1943, and on 18 and 19 January and 14 February 1944.
 All these raids were aimed at either the airfield or the marshalling yard, but caused further damage and casualties to the city as well.
 In the summer of 1944 Pisa also suffered heavy artillery shelling by the advancing Allied forces.

 By the time the Allies liberated Pisa, on 2 September 1944, 48% of all homes in the city had been destroyed; most of the damage was concentrated in the districts south of the Arno, where few buildings had escaped damage.
 Civilian deaths from air raids and shelling were 1,738.

-The city's most famous landmarks – the Cathedral, the Leaning Tower and the Baptistery – had survived unscathed, but the Camposanto Monumentale, after being spared by the air raids, was hit by artillery shelling, with the loss of many of its frescoes.
+The city's most famous landmarks – the Cathedral, the Leaning Tower and the Baptistery – had survived unscathed.
+Still, the Camposanto Monumentale, after being spared by the air raids, was hit by artillery shelling, with the loss of many of its frescoes.
 Many other less famous churches and historic palaces suffered damage, although this was repairable in most cases.